not-sekiun/PyIris/README.md

       upload <filepath>                 Upload a file
       web_download <url>                Download a file through a url
 ```

-Once an interaction with a scout has been started you can run ```help``` to view the scouts help menu.

 # Built with
 - [PyCharm IDE](https://www.jetbrains.com/pycharm/)